 (By the way, you might want to check out 13 Things You Must Know Before Having a Wedding in St. Thomas after you finish this post.)

-- St. Thomas and St. John are part of the Virgin Islands, which is a US territory.
+- As mentioned earlier, St. Thomas and St. John are part of the Virgin Islands, which is a US territory.
 So your marriage license will be recognized in every jurisdiction of the United States.

 - There are no residency requirements to get a marriage license.

 - There is no waiting period to get your marriage license after you file the application.
 It must be received by the courthouse 8 days prior to your arrival.

 - There are no blood tests required.

 - Same-sex marriages are legal in the Virgin Islands.

 - Many countries also recognize a marriage performed in the Virgin Islands through an additional document called an Apostille (see below under “Additional Items”).